BrendanGCollins/Project--3--Battleship/README.md

 ## Game planning

-- Game was planned out to follow the below steps.
+### Game was planned out to follow the below steps.
 Logic was then added to meet these requirments:
 - Initalise Game
-      - Randomly place ships horizontally and vertically.
-Within game board and with no overlapping
+- Randomly place ships horizontally and vertically
+- Prevent overlapping of ships
 - Display game Instructions
 - Loop until player sinks all ships or runs out of guesses
       - Get player guess
       - Valididate input
       - Check if hit or miss
       - Prevent the same guess as counting twice
       - Update board and guess counter
       - Display updated guess board
 - Display end of game message

 ## Libraries Used
 - Colorama library was used for this projet.